hekj/Landmark-RxR/README.md

 # Landmark-RxR
-A human-annotated, fine-grained dataset for Vision-and-Language Navigation
+A human-annotated, fine-grained dataset for Vision-and-Language Navigation.
+The data and code will come soon.